Olical/nfnl/docs/api/nfnl/core.md

 Function signature:

 ```
-(spit path content)
+(spit path content opts)
 ```

 Spit the string into the file.
+When opts.append is true, add to the file.

 ## `str`
 Function signature: